Fall Orientation 2018

 Congratulations on your acceptance to Virginia Tech!
 We look forward to welcoming you to our community.
-This webpage is designed to provide you with a brief introduction to graduate life at Virginia Tech.
+This web page is designed to provide you with a brief introduction to Graduate School at Virginia Tech.

-Please come to the New Student Orientation Sessions held on Saturday, August 26, 2017 at the Northern Virginia Center in Room 214.
-There will be two orientation sessions:
+Please come to the New Student Orientation Sessions held on Saturday, August 18, 2018 at the Northern Virginia Center in Room 214.
+There will be two orientation sessions; please make sure that you go to the one for your program.

 - Enjoy light refreshments and an opportunity to meet other new students